15 Secrets Your Home Insurance Claim Adjuster Doesn't Want You to Know

 Studio Romantic/Adobe diverse lawyers sit at desk at meeting

 If they tell you not to work with an attorney, there’s likely a good reason for that.
-You have a right to hire an attorney or a public adjuster to work with you if your home insurance provider isn’t paying what you need and are owed.
+You have a right to hire an attorney or a public adjuster to work with you if your home insurance provider isn’t paying what you are owed.

 Hands down, if they won’t work with you, you should seek out help because they’re probably not being honest.